Fossil fuel phase-out: Challenges

-Overall fossil fuels are still being used, in ever increasing quantities, at least up until 2023.
+As of 2023, fossil fuels are being used globally in increasing quantities.

 Major initiatives and legislation

+International

+In April 2026, the first International Conference on Transitioning Away from Fossil Fuels was held in Santa Marta, Colombia.
+The conference was co-hosted by Colombia and the Netherlands, with 57 countries participating.
+Participating countries generate about one-third of global economic activity, with almost all participating nations being democracies.
+Representatives from indigenous groups, civil society, youth, and subnational authorities such as California also participated.
+The conferences' focus on fossil fuels complements, but does not replace, the work of the United Nations' COP climate change conferences.

 China

 China has pledged to become carbon neutral by 2060, which would need a just transition for over 3 million workers in the coal-mining and power industry.
 It is not yet clear whether China aims to phase-out all fossil fuel use by that date or whether a small proportion will still be in use with the carbon captured and stored.
 In 2021, coal mining was ordered to run at maximum capacity.

 European Union

+The share of electricity coming from renewable sources continues to vary widely among European nations.
+A few countries generate more electricity from renewables than is consumed in total.

 At the end of 2019, the European Union launched its European Green Deal.